venkys-io/Code-Blogs/Trees/Easy/BinarySerachTreeDeletion/README.md

 // Java Program for Binary Search Tree (BST) Deletion
 // Stable: No (Deletion can change the tree structure)
-// Inplace: No (Deletion may involve rearranging nodes)
+// Inplace: Yes (Deletion is performed within the existing tree structure)
 // Adaptive: No (Deletion complexity is not dependent on the input)

 // Space complexity: O(n) (where n is the number of nodes in the tree)